jonnonz1/nz-statute-book/acts/public/1991/child-support-act-1991.md

 (1) Notwithstanding any rule of law to the contrary, in any proceeding under this Act a person—shall be a compellable witness for the Commissioner against the person who, in relation to that eligible applicant, is the liable parent, and for the liable parent against the Commissioner.
-  (a) who is a parent or carer of a qualifying child; and (b) who is in receipt of a social security benefit at any time during any period to which the proceeding relates,— (2) Section 70A of the Social Security Act 1964 applies to any person who fails to comply with this section.
+  (a) who is a parent or carer of a qualifying child; and (b) who is in receipt of a social security benefit at any time during any period to which the proceeding relates,— (2) A person who fails to comply with this section, and who is described in section 70A(1)﻿(a) and (b) of the Social Security Act 1964, is liable to have their rate of benefit reduced under that section.

 ### 123 Conduct of proceedings
 (1) The business of courts and of Judges shall, so far as is consistent with the due despatch of business, be arranged in such a manner as may be necessary for the separating of the hearing of proceedings under this Act from other business.